-I attended a sample half-day workshop and advisory session as part of the Vistage CEO mastermind group in NYC.
+I attended two different half-day workshops and advisory sessions as part of the Vistage CEO mastermind group in NYC in 2018.

 Vistage was founded in 1957.
 It is a for-profit CEO peer group meant for strategic thinking, mentoring, networking, and personal development.

 Vistage brings together successful executives from a broad array of non-competing industries into exclusive, confidential peer advisory groups.
 Guided by your Chair – an experienced leader with a passion for mentoring CEOs – monthly meetings with your Vistage group are an opportunity to solve your most pressing business issues with colleagues who speak your language.
 Business leaders who understand the challenges you face and can help you strategize, innovate and move your business forward.

 Customers pay several thousand dollars as an annual fee to join.
 There are monthly meetings with featured speakers and roundtable discussions (also called CEO masterminds).
 These meetings usually last one full day.

 - Do you have to be a CEO?

 As CEO and Founder of my company, I only want to be in a strategy session with others who are at the Founder- or CEO-level.

 Vistage often invites CEOs and Founders via outbound sales messages on platforms like LinkedIn.

 That’s how I found out about them.
 Someone messaged me on LinkedIn two years ago.
 It was a cold contact.

 I stayed on his email list, he often invited me to Vistage events, and eventually I made it to this half-day workshop.